India flag India: Economic and Political Overview

 Executive Power

 The President is the Chief of State and the Commander-in-Chief of the Armed Forces.
+While the President is the Commander-in-Chief of the armed forces, the role is largely ceremonial in practice, with defense decisions being made by the government.
+The President acts on the advice of the Council of Ministers, led by the Prime Minister.
 He/she is indirectly elected for a five-year term by an electoral college, which consists of elected members of both houses of Parliament as well as the legislative assemblies of each of India's states and territories.

 The Prime Minister is the Head of Government and is chosen by Lok Sabha members (House of the People, lower chamber) of the majority party, following legislative elections, to serve a term of five years.
 The President, on the recommendation of the Prime Minister, appoints the Cabinet.